 A simple description of the atoms, of which everything is made, is not difficult to follow.
 These LEGO bricks of matter are all very similar and governed by universal principles: each atom has a tiny nucleus, held at the centre of a cloud of electrons.
 This nucleus plays no active part in the usual technologies of electronics, lasers and chemistry, where energy is so much lower than nuclear.
 The biology of life takes place on a far larger scale with great variety and rules shaped locally by evolution.

 Nuclear energy can affect life when a nucleus decays, releasing energy as radiation, and such a nucleus is called radioactive.
 Everything, even our own bodies, contains some natural radioactivity, and nuclear radiation shines on us from space too.
 If it had been really dangerous, life would have died out aeons ago, when the radiation flux was more intense than it is today.

 To survive the oxidative damage caused by radiation and oxygen, life has evolved a series of amazingly clever design features and strategies.
+These include: